MNiMORPH/OTTAR/README.md

 # river-channel-width
-Transient and steady-state river-channel width calculations for both transport- and detachment-limited banks.
+Transient and steady-state river-channel width calculations for both cohesive and noncohesive banks.

 ## Purpose